Two very significant realities in Belgium are directly inspired by the beguinal movement.

 Just as the beguinal movement sprang up in the past in the diocese of Liège, so today a new beguinal bud is starting to blossom in that region: the beguinage of Saint Barbe.
 Stephan Delfanne is an engineer and expert in the renovation of rural properties.
 He and his wife Marie-Claire are working to achieve a truly fascinating beguinal experience for senior citizens.
 It combines many elements that they would like to achieve in everyday life and which are inspired by the encyclical “Laudato si”.
 They are starting with the renovation of a farm which appears in the inventory of Walloon Heritage, located in an area of environmental beauty and archaeological interest, 9 independent and autonomous housing units are being built.
 The co-ownership which is envisaged will also provide agreement on internal regulations including shared values such as community life in an ecumenical spirit, frugality, respect for the environment and many other aspects that you can discover in the site: https://demeuresetlieux.wixsite.com/beguinage-ste-barbe

 Sainte Barbe is protector of the workers of quarries,which are found in the region, and will be the patron of this future beguinage which will also have a chapel.
 A statue of her has already been recovered from a closed church in Molenbeek.
 At the end of 2021 the project will begin.
 The timing will depend on the development of sales, but everything will be fully operational by 2024.
-Interested parties should note that six units are still available today.
-Contact friendly Stephan on: email@example.com
+Interested parties should note that some units are still available today.
+Contact friendly Stephan on: firstname.lastname@example.org

 - My interviews